Gathering information from clients can be one of the most painful parts of business.

 Most industries deal with this problem in some form - we’ve heard from digital agencies, web designers, mortgage brokers, bookkeepers, financial planners, event planners, immigration services, universities and many more.

-Lets dig into a few ways you can streamline this process to avoid those huge email trails and wasting all your time.
+So, lets dig into a few ways you can streamline this process to avoid those huge email trails and wasting all your time.

 Before starting work with clients, let them know that it will be their responsibility to provide whatever information you need.
 That way they know it is coming, and it won’t be a big surprise when there is suddenly all this “work” they need to do.

 Sometimes it makes sense to have a clause in your contract that protects you from delays associated with collecting information.
 For example, you could “archive” their project if you don’t receive what you need in 7 days.
 For some examples, check out this post.

 Plan out the info you need

 A great first step is to create a complete list of all customer data that you need.

 It can be info, content, documents, files or anything.

 Think of it as a “master list” that contains almost everything you would ever ask for from new or existing clients.
 When the time comes to gather info, you can duplicate it and delete the parts that you don’t need.
 That’s much easier than building it up from scratch.